The United Nations Office for Project Services (UNOPS)

 As the populations of cities and urban areas across Africa continue to grow rapidly over the coming decades, the need for sufficient, safe water resources will only intensify.
 Ensuring an adequate water supply will be vital for development – both now and in the future.

 This article is the first of a three-part series examining the top three development projects to focus on in African cities and urban areas.
+You can read the second article in the series here.

 Joseph Nyaga is a Civil Engineer with UNOPS in Kenya, where he supports infrastructure projects aimed at improving public health and combatting water scarcity, climate change and water-related hazards.
 He has experience working on and managing civil engineering projects in Africa.